Julie Heim Jackson, PhD

 Payments and co-payments are due at the time of service.
 I require that a credit card be kept on file.
 If you need a different arrangement, please let me know.

-Yes, I offer HIPAA-compliant video conference sessions.
+Yes, I offer both in person therapy and HIPAA-compliant video conference sessions.